 On to Bigger Projects

 Once you get the hang of building your own small electronic gadgets with Arduino, you don’t have to stop there.
 There’s almost no limit to what you can make with the right added hardware.
 Along the way, you’ll get to know all about how breadboards work, master the basics of the C++ programming language (which is what you’ll use to program your Arduino), and get to stretch your creative muscles as far as you like.
-If you’re anything like me, you’ll also pick up some Japanese while purchasing hard-to-find chips and resistors from vendors like RS Components.

 For anyone looking to learn about how today’s modern gadgets and technology works, you can hardly pick a better way to do it.
 It covers all of the things you’ll want to learn in a format that’s both informative and entertaining.
 Plus, you’ll end up with a whole set of useful electronics – all built by hand – which is a rewarding experience and one that will leave you yearning to do even more.